APogue/APogue.github.io/projects/codebook.md

    - For each variable, re-open the source document
    - Confirm any quotes used in justifications appear exactly as cited
    - Flag and review any justification that lacks direct quotes

+## Source Reference Protocol

+1. **Use ONLY source IDs explicitly provided in materials**:
+   - Reference sources EXCLUSIVELY by the filename/ID given to you (e.g., "ADM-001.txt", "DB-001.txt", "SOC-006.png")
+   - NEVER create, invent, or assume source IDs that weren't explicitly provided
+   - If referencing an image or visual content, use its exact filename (e.g., "SOC-006" not "Image 5")

+2. **No renumbering or reorganizing**:
+   - Source IDs may not be consecutive (e.g., you might have SOC-001, SOC-006, SOC-014)
+   - NEVER attempt to renumber, reorganize, or create a new naming system
+   - If uncertain about a source ID, quote directly from the filename as given

+3. **Direct filename referencing**:
+   - When citing a source, include its exact filename in your sources list
+   - Example: sources: [ADM-001, DB-001, SOC-006]
+   - For any visual source, use the exact filename without creating alternative labels

+4. **Source verification**:
+   - Before submitting coding, verify that every source ID cited exists in the provided materials
+   - Remove any reference to sources that cannot be verified with exact filenames